Are you planning a 7 day road trip from Venice to Milan in northern Italy and looking for the perfect one week itinerary? You’re in luck!

 When you’re approaching Sirmione, look for signs for the “centro historic.”
 There are plenty of paid car parks outside the town’s historic core.
 But get as close as you can.
 Be forewarned, in high season Sirmione will be thronged with tourists.

-Sirmione's #1 landmark is Rocca Scaligero, Sirmione's unforgettable fortress rising against the town's medieval skyline.
-Built in the 13th century by the Scaligero family of Verona, the square cut castle is completely surrounded by a navigable moat.
+Sirmione’s most iconic attraction, however, is Rocca Scaligero.
+This unforgettable fortress dominates the town’s medieval skyline and was built in the 13th century by the Scaligero family of Verona.

 Day 5: Explore Brescia: a Double Cathedral Town